brogan-leidos/Diggit/README.md

  - Generate pressure points using noise (hurt the wall more when hit)
  - Update the soil building algorithm to use noise instead of random assignment
+ - Change how soil layer works, something like an armor value when the durability is higher, or armored patches that are easier to mine with certain tools

  - Replace solid colors with images
  - Add rotation to parts with unique shapes